What is cutaneous squamous cell carcinoma?

-Cutaneous squamous cell carcinoma (SCC) is a common type of keratinocytic or non-melanoma skin cancer.
+Cutaneous squamous cell carcinoma (SCC) is a common type of keratinocyte cancer, or non-melanoma skin cancer.
 It is derived from cells within the epidermis that make keratin — the horny protein that makes up skin, hair and nails.

 Cutaneous SCC is an invasive disease, referring to cancer cells that have grown beyond the epidermis.
-SCC can sometimes metastasise (spread to distant tissues) and may prove fatal.
+SCC can sometimes metastasise and may prove fatal.

 Intraepidermal carcinoma (cutaneous SCC in situ) and mucosal SCC are considered elsewhere.